 They’ve been frantically emailing and texting for the last few months.
 Time has taken its toll.
 Many family members are now in the high-risk group—older, with conditions that make them vulnerable to infection.
 One nephew has asthma, an uncle recently had a kidney transplant.
 They’ve considered gathering as usual, but excluding those who are high-risk.
 But for those who need to fly to the Midwest for the holiday, there is too much resistance.
 This family will put off their traditional Thanksgiving for the first time in more than 50 years.

-“I’m not going to tell people not to have a family gathering, because mental health is important, now more than ever,” says epidemiologist Saskia Popescu, PhD, an assistant professor at George Mason University.
+“I’m not going to tell people not to have a family gathering, because mental health is important,” says epidemiologist Saskia Popescu, PhD, an assistant professor at George Mason University.
 “But I can’t in good conscience say, ‘Yeah, it’s okay to have a big celebration.’
 There is no 100% safe way for two households to get together for the holidays in any area where Covid is circulating, which currently includes the entire United States.”